j00sebox/RadRenderer/README.md

 2. Applies transformations to object
 3. Does all necessary clipping
 4. Performs a perpective projection on all vertices
-5. Sorts triangles based on z values
 6. Rasterizes each triangle from back to front using an edge function
+7. Determines if pixels should be drawn using a depth buffer
-7. Writes pixels to a frame buffer that is displayed by SFML
+8. Writes pixels to a frame buffer that is displayed by SFML

 End Result: